 I’ve tried countless tools; these are the ones that stick:

-- Shopify — This isn’t a creative tool per se, but it powers my store.
-If you’re an independent creator looking to sell your own gear or digital products, Shopify makes it easy to set up shop without getting lost in code.
-It’s the backbone of our merch and digital downloads.Adobe Creative Cloud – still the backbone of my editing and finishing work.
+Shopify – This isn’t a creative tool, but it powers my store.
+If you’re an independent creator looking to sell gear or digital goods, Shopify makes setting up a shop straightforward and reliable.

-Some of the links above are affiliate links.
-If you choose to try a tool through them, it helps support my independent work at no extra cost to you.
+As always, some of these links are affiliate links.
+If you decide to try them, it helps support my work at no extra cost to you.

 Closing